Gross domestic product: Components of GDP by expenditure

 C, I, and G are expenditures on final goods and services; expenditures on intermediate goods and services do not count.
 (Intermediate goods and services are those used by businesses to produce other goods and services within the accounting year.)
 So for example if a car manufacturer buys auto parts, assembles the car and sells it, only the final car sold is counted towards the GDP.
 Meanwhile, if a person buys replacement auto parts to install them on their car, those are counted towards the GDP.

 According to the U.S. Bureau of Economic Analysis, which is responsible for calculating the national accounts in the United States, "In general, the source data for the expenditures components are considered more reliable than those for the income components [see income method, above]."

-Encyclopedia Britannica records an alternate way of measuring exports minus imports: notating it as the single variable NX.
+The Encyclopædia Britannica records an alternate way of measuring exports minus imports: notating it as the single variable NX.

 Nominal GDP and real GDP

-The raw GDP figure given by the equations above is called the nominal, historical, or current GDP.
-When comparing GDP figures from one year to another, compensating for changes in the value of money—for the effects of inflation or deflation is desirable.
+The raw GDP figure given by the equations above is known as the nominal GDP (also sometimes called the "historical" or "current" GDP).
+As the nominal GDP is based on market prices during the period being measured, it does not account for inflation.
+When comparing GDP figures from one year to another, compensating for changes in the value of money—for the effects of inflation or deflation—is usually desirable.
 To make it more meaningful for year-to-year comparisons, a nominal GDP may be multiplied by the ratio between the value of money in the year the GDP was measured and the value of money in a base year.

 For example, suppose a country's GDP in 1990 was 100 million and its GDP in 2000 was 300 million.
 Suppose also that inflation had halved the value of its currency over that period.
 To meaningfully compare its GDP in 2000 to its GDP in 1990, we could multiply the GDP in 2000 by one-half, to make it relative to 1990 as a base year.
 The result would be that the GDP in 2000 equals 300 million × = 150 million, in 1990 monetary terms.
 We would see that the country's GDP had realistically increased 50 percent over that period, not 200 percent, as it might appear from the raw GDP data.
 The GDP adjusted for changes in money value in this way is called the real GDP.

 The factor used to convert GDP from current to constant values in this way is called the GDP deflator.
 Unlike consumer price index, which measures inflation or deflation in the price of household consumer goods, the GDP deflator measures changes in the prices of all domestically produced goods and services in an economy including investment goods and government services, as well as household consumption goods.